 With great resolve, I took my eyes off her mouth and to her eyes.

-This would be the best time in a love story to describe a girl’s flawless complexion, beautiful jawline or striking hair.
+This would be an appropriate time in a love story to describe a girl’s flawless complexion, beautiful jawline or striking hair.
 But this is not that kind of a love story.

 All that registered was her love for food.
 That’s all that mattered.
 This is that kind of a love story.

-“Sorry, I shouldn’t have looked”, I said, unconvincingly.
+“Sorry, I shouldn’t have looked”, I said, without conviction.

 She glowered at me, but only for a second.
 Her face lightened up gradually.